 To be a miner, a node must have both of the global data structures synced (the Merkle Tree of Notes and the Merkle Tree of Nullifiers), and know at least the two most recent blocks.

 As we’ve mentioned, a block consists of a block header and a block body.
-The block body is simply a list of 0 or more transactions; a block containing no transactions is called an empty block.
-The block creation process is the same regardless of whether or not a block has transactions:
+The block body is simply a list of one or more transactions; a block containing no user-transactions is called an empty block.
+The block creation process is the same regardless of whether a block has user-transactions:

 - Determine the block body